cesco345/pi_interfaces/desfire_tools/1_setup_card_README.md

 90 6A 00 00 00
 This will help us understand what state the card is in and make proper adjustments to the commands.

++++ additional troubleshooting
+Try getting the card version again (should work regardless of authentication):

+90 60 00 00 00

+Try selecting the PICC (card) level:

+90 5A 00 00 00

+Or try selecting the master application again:

+90 5A 00 00 03 00 00 00 00

+Then try the proper authentication command (note it's 1A, not 0A):

+90 1A 00 00 01 00 00